 During the meal

-If you are providing a meal at your reception –
+If you are providing a meal at your reception – and most couples do – then you’ll probably want to serve wine at the same time.

 Choose the wine to match the food.
 If you have caterers involved they should be able to advise you.
 When you’re choosing wine for a large gathering it pays not to be too adventurous.
 You might be a big fan of sweet German Rieslings, but plenty of your guests won’t be.